A First Look at Ethereum Blob Revolution: Market, Strategies, and Optimality: Introduction

-\eat{Ethereum is an open and decentralized blockchain platform that facilitates the development and execution of smart contracts and decentralized applications~\cite{gilbert2022crypto, wang2022exploring}.
-Suffering from limited throughput and high transaction fees, Ethereum community supports the outsourcing of transaction processing to external solutions.
-This class of solutions is often referred to as Layer-2, which is necessary to address the scalability limitations of Ethereum. }
+As a major facilitator of Web3, Ethereum is an open platform that facilitates the execution of smart contracts and decentralized applications~\cite{gilbert2022crypto, wang2022exploring}.
+However, as the Ethereum user base has grown, the mainnet has faced significant network congestion, leading to limited throughput, high delays, and prohibitive expense.

-Ethereum is a decentralized, blockchain-based smart contract platform.
-The ability to execute code trustlessly allows Ethereum to serve as a foundational layer for a wide array of decentralized applications, including decentralized Finance (DeFi), decentralized voting systems, and stablecoins.
-Executing transactions and smart contracts on the network consumes computational resources, which requires a fee to manage demand and incentivize network participants.
-This fee is calculated using``Gas''---a unit that measures the complexity of an operation---and is paid in the platform's native cryptocurrency, Ether (ETH).
-This economic model has proven highly effective, fueling the platform's widespread adoption.
-Data from Glassnode indicates that Ethereum has become one of the world's leading blockchains, with its total address count reaching $250$ million and surpassing Bitcoin in several key on-chain activity metrics~\cite{glassnode2025eth}.

-As the Ethereum user base has grown, the mainnet has faced significant network congestion, leading to limited throughput, extended transaction confirmation times, and prohibitively high fees.
-To address these critical scalability limitations, the community has championed external solutions known as Layer-2 protocols.
-Among the Layer-2 protocols, Rollups have emerged as a prominent approach.
-Rollup solutions enhance efficiency by bundling hundreds of transactions into a single batch on a separate chain and then submitting a compressed summary of this batch to the Ethereum mainnet for final settlement.
-By offloading the bulk of computation and execution in this manner, Rollups drastically reduce congestion and lower costs for users, all while inheriting the robust security guarantees of the mainnet.
+In response, the community has proposed various solutions, among which \emph{Layer-2} protocols are believed to be the most promising.
+Recently, rollups have emerged as the most widely adopted Layer-2 solution, driven by their ability to balance scalability, security, and decentralization.
+In this paper, we view rollup applications in Ethereum as distinct \emph{rollup} entity.
+They enhance efficiency by bundling hundreds of transactions into a single batch on a separate chain, and then submitting a concise summary of this batch to the Ethereum mainnet for final settlement.
+By offloading the bulk of computation, rollups drastically reduce the network's congestion and lower costs for users, all while inheriting the robust security guarantees of the mainnet.

-\eat{Rollup is one of the most prominent approaches in Layer-2.
-It bundles multiple transactions into a single batch before submitting them.
-By offloading computation and transaction execution to secondary protocols, Rollup reduces congestion and enhances efficiency without compromising the security guarantees of Ethereum.
-These solutions are essential for supporting high-volume decentralized applications and enabling Ethereum’s broader adoption as a scalable blockchain infrastructure. }